QUICK SUMMARY

 Adam wasn’t created to oversee the globe—he was called to be faithful in his garden.
 You were, too.

 Use this lens to evaluate your online habits: Are they expanding your heart for others—or distracting you from what matters most?
+Are you becoming more prayerful and compassionate—or more anxious, cynical, and numb?

 This is a crucial component of a biblical response to digital overwhelm.